mathewsrc/generativeai-questions-and-answers-app/README.md

 If you want to deploy this application to AWS ECS using GitHub actions you will need to follow some more steps:

 1. Generate a Terraform API Token and a secret key in GitHub.
-Refer to the [Terraform API token](tutorials/terraform.md) inside this project
+Refer to the [Terraform API token](docs/terraform.md) inside this project
-2. Set up secret keys by providing your AWS credentials.
-Check out the  [Github Actions Secret Keys](tutorials/aws_secret_keys.md)
+2. Save secret keys in GitHub Actions by providing your AWS credentials, and Qdrant credentials.
+Check out the  [Github Actions Secret Keys](docs/github_actions_secret_keys.md)
-3. Setup up secret keys for ECS access Qdrant URL and API key using AWS Secret Manager.
-You can follow the same steps from step 2.

-# TODO: image

 Congratulations!
 You are now ready to deploy this application using CI/CD